Brunel Microscopes Ltd

 Illumination

 This is particularly important for dark ground analysis, which requires maximum illumination to overcome the fact that red blood cells are poor reflectors of light.
 A minimum of 100 watts is required for the light source, this is adequate providing the x100 objective is of good quality.
-Our own Brunel Haemascope has an excellent 100 watt quartz halogen light source.
+The Haemascope has an excellent 100 watt quartz halogen light source.
 Some other units attempt to overcome poorer quality objectives by introducing excessive light by using fibre optic illumination introduced into the condenser of the microscope.
 This usually causes flare (which produces images that are unreal) and also an uneven field illumination, and generally tries to mask the fact that the x100 objective of the system is just not of sufficient quality for the purpose.

 Objectives